mapninja/Earthsys144/week05/README.md

 2. preparing and merging digital elevation models
 3. using terrain surfaces for visibility analysis
 4. extending terrain analysis into watershed processing
-5. communicating raster results through web presentation formats
+5. communicating spatial analysis through web presentation formats

 ## Core Ideas for the Week